Mean Drift Data Mean Drift Data

 MD_MOTION, PER, HED, MDR(1,1), MDI(1,1), ...
 MDI(6,6)

-and again, the units here are feet or meters, bforce, seconds, and radians.
-When all of the data has been defined, the menu should be exited with an END command.
+the units here are feet or meters, bforce, seconds, and radians.
+When all of the data has been defined, the menu should be exited with a END_M_DRIFT command.